frigus02/RESTer/README.md

 ### Dependencies

+The project requires:

+* `node` in a version >= 4.
+* The package `jpm` to be installed globally.

-Install the dependencies with the following command:
+Install all other dependencies with the following command:

     npm install

+### Build

+Some parts of the add-on need to be build in order to run it.
+Run this command on the first start and after changing bower dependencies:

+    npm run build

 ### Test

-Then user either the following command to just test the website locally (when doing this, you might want to include the *rester.mock.js* service, instead of the real *rester.js* service, because the addon is not available):
+Then user either the following command to just test the website locally (when doing this, you might want to include the *rester.mock.js* service, instead of the real *rester.js* service, because the add-on is not available):

-    npm run server
+    npm run serve

-Or you can use one of the following shortcuts for *jpm* to run the full addon:
+Or you can use one of the following shortcuts for *jpm* to run the full add-on:

     npm run post
-    npm run watch

-### Add JavaScript libraries

-Use *bower* to install new JavaScript dependencies.
-After including dependencies in the *index.html* file, execute the following command to copy the required file to the *data/site* folder.

-    npm run copybower
+    npm run watchpost